approov/quickstart-flutter-httpclient/NEXT-STEPS.md

 This initiates the process of fetching an Approov token as a background task, so that a cached token is available immediately when subsequently needed, or at least the fetch time is reduced.
 Note that there is no point in performing a prefetch if you are using token binding.

-### Changing Configuration Persistence
-An Approov app automatically downloads any new configurations of APIs and their pins that are available.
-These are stored in the [`SharedPreferences`](https://developer.android.com/reference/android/content/SharedPreferences) for the app in a preference file `approov-prefs` and key `approov-config`.
-You can store the preferences differently by modifying or overriding the methods `ApproovService.putApproovDynamicConfig` and `ApproovService.getApproovDynamicConfig`.